Has Australia really had 60,000 undiagnosed COVID-19 cases?

 The antibody test used in the new study reportedly has a specificity of 98.9%, and a sensitivity of 100%.
 This means, for every 1,000 tests, we can expect 11 false positives and no false negatives.

 Imagine a place with high prevalence of the virus, such as New York City, where roughly 20% of people are estimated to have had COVID-19.
 A sample of 1,000 would, on average, contain 200 COVID-19 positive people, of whom the test would correctly identify all 200, with no false negatives.
-Among the remaining 800 people it would find around nine people positive who were actually negative, giving an estimated prevalence of 209 out of 1,000, or 20.9%—which is close to the true figure.
+It would also find 11 people positive who were actually negative, giving an estimated prevalence of 211 out of 1,000, or 21.1%—which is close to the true figure.

 Now imagine a sample of 1,000 Australians, with a COVID-19 prevalence of, say, 0.2%.

-Just two people in this sample would correctly test positive, and among the remaining 998 we would expect the test to deliver about 11 false positives.
+Just two people in this sample would correctly test positive, but again we would expect the test to deliver 11 false positives.
 This gives an estimated prevalence of 13 out of 1,000, or 1.3%, which is several times higher than the true figure.

 Even if you revise your estimate to account for the expected false positives, as the authors did, we can see how hard it is to estimate low prevalences accurately.
 The small number of real cases is liable to be lost in the noise.